-It would be hard for any listener of Tchaikovsky’s Swan Lake to deny the pain within its beauty, and for many artists, it’s the pain within that helps them create powerful art.
-It’s well known that some of the world’s most beloved artists have battled with depression.
-Tchaikovsky, Vincent Van Gogh, Michelangelo, John Keats, Mark Rothko, Jackson Pollock, even Beyonce, have battled mental illness.
+For many artists, it’s the pain within that helps them create powerful art.
+The myth of the “tortured artist” or the artist who must suffer for her art to be creative and inspired exists for a reason.
+It’s well known that some of the world’s most beloved artists have battled depression.
+Goya, Vincent Van Gogh, Georgia O’Keefe, Mark Rothko, Jackson Pollock and Alice Neel, have battled mental illness.
 So why – if it’s so well established that depression and creativity are often linked – do we have such a difficult time confronting our demons?
 Perhaps because it’s harder than it looks to admit you’re not well and need help.

 If you’re an artist feeling depressed, you should know you are not alone, and you are not crazy.
 The feeling of not being able to breathe, as if the world is swallowing you whole, is terrifying.
 It would make anyone feel like they’re losing grip on reality, but it’s just that: a feeling.
 And like the waves of the ocean, feelings come and go.
 As soon as you begin to feel emotionally depleted, take pause.
 Here, we ask mental health professionals to unveil some self-care techniques that will help you get past your darker days.